openmobilehub/android-omh-storage/README.md

 | File versioning              |         ✅          |           ✅          |    ✅    |    ✅   |
 | File permissions             |         🟨          |           🟨          |    🟨    |         |
 | File URL                     |         ✅          |           ✅          |    ✅    |         |

+* If existing and updated files are the same, no new version will be added.
+If the existing file has a different name, the file will be overridden with no previous revisions.

 ### File metadata